-GRAD 6998-F01 Continuous Registration (Doctoral)

-UCONN Health Farmington (11202)
+GRAD 6998-F01Continuous Registration (Doctoral)(11684)UCONN Health Farmington

+Open only to doctoral students.
+May be repeated.
 A non-credit course for which doctoral students must register in cases where they are not otherwise registered for coursework or dissertation preparation but want to remain active in their program.